logo

 Hepatitis A and E:

 It is transmitted via contaminated food or water, these types typically result in acute liver inflammation.
-Hepatitis E virus infection can cause severe maternal, fetal, and neonatal complications, especially during pregnancy.
+HEV infection can cause severe maternal, fetal, and neonatal complications, especially during pregnancy.

 Hepatitis B and C:

-It is spread through blood, unprotected sex, or from mother to child during birth, these types often cause chronic liver disease.
-Hepatitis B generates a contextual distinction, although it is a vaccine-preventable disease, for hepatitis C though modern treatments can cure it, but unfortunately, there is no vaccine.
+Blood, unprotected sex, and childbirth from an infected mother can spread it, and these types often cause chronic liver disease.
+HBV generates a contextual distinction, although it is a vaccine-preventable disease, for HCV though modern treatments can cure it, but unfortunately, there is no vaccine.

 Hepatitis D:

-This unusual type only occurs in patients who are already infected with Hepatitis B. Patients with Hepatitis D also present fatigue, abdominal pain, and jaundice, and often progress to major liver damage.
+This unusual type only occurs in patients who are already infected with HBV.
+Patients with HDV also present fatigue, abdominal pain, and jaundice, and often progress to major liver damage

 How is Hepatitis Diagnosed?